rootsecdev/Microsoft-Blue-Forest/Security Baselines/StandAloneHardening2004.md

 ## Office 365 Security

 The following can be used in conjuction with Windows 10 hardening.
-It is extremely important to have adequate Microsoft Office security protections enabled as they can be a frequent for hackers.
+It is extremely important to have adequate Microsoft Office security protections enabled as they can be a frequent attack vector for hackers.
 For Example DDE attacks https://www.sentinelone.com/blog/malware-embedded-microsoft-office-documents-dde-exploit-macroless/

 1. To Start download the Office 365 Pro Plus zip file from the security compliance toolkit